tonoli/Reverse-the-Game-of-Life/README.md

 __To do:__
 - Build a 20x20 grid generator that will enable me to increase the data I already have, to feed our algorithm.
 - Build the algorithm model that will enable to minimize the Case function
+- Plot the Data into Matlab to see if we can visualize it better

 I will represent each grid as a 20x20 matrix containing 0 if the cell is "dead" or 1 otherwise.